 Before we can generate a series of listings, we need inquiry data.
 As we learned in the Managing Contacts article, the Inquiries object is a related object available on all Contact records.

 Note: You can see if a Contact has a related Inquiry by opening the Contact record, clicking the Related tab and looking under Inquiries.
+If you don't have one, simply create one.
+It doesn't require much information out of the box.

 There are many filtering options available on the Matching screen - all designed to narrow the search and help you find the perfect listing.
 You can also add or remove filters using the icons to the right.